msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 end
 ```

-A possible architecture is as follows.
+A possible neural-network architecture is as follows.
 Note that deeper architectures that employ residual connections (see [ResidualBlock](@ref)) often lead to improved performance, and certain pooling layers (e.g., [GlobalMeanPool](https://fluxml.ai/Flux.jl/stable/reference/models/layers/#Flux.GlobalMeanPool)) allow the neural network to accommodate grids of varying dimension; for further discussion and an illustration, see [Sainsbury-Dale et al. (2025, Sec.
 S3, S4)](https://doi.org/10.48550/arXiv.2501.04330).

 ```julia
 # Inner network